AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 This is a DRG save editor written in python (3.12) using PyQt6 (6.7.0) and PySide6 (6.7.2).

-## There are likely to be bugs, see the Known Issues and Troubleshooting section
+There are likely to be bugs, see the Known Issues and Troubleshooting section

-## This Repo is aimed at providing continued support and updates for [robertnunn/DRG-Save-Editor](https://github.com/robertnunn/DRG-Save-Editor) as the original creator has "Largely moved on from this project"
+This repo is aimed at providing continued support and updates for [robertnunn/DRG-Save-Editor](https://github.com/robertnunn/DRG-Save-Editor) as the original creator has "Largely moved on from this project"

 That said, I'm in college right now and likely won't have time to implement many of the To-Do items at the end of this file, not without help anyway

-## Requirements

-if you are using the releases, you shouldn't need to worry about this section

-any computer with __git__ (and/or a browser) to download the code, __pip__ to download the required python packages, __Python3__ (version>=3.9) to run the code, and a display should be able to make use of this project

 ## Installation